MadSkunky/PhoenixRising-BetterGeoscape/README.md

 Removes all DLC5 KE missions; prices and items available as if all missions had been completed

-Replaces all LOTA Schemata missions with KE2 mission (note: all storytelling elements pending)
+Replaces all LOTA Schemata missions with KE2 mission

 Changes how corruption works (on by default, can be turned off in config):